 OK, any way to get free Internet with this setup?

-This depends.
+That depends.
 If you’re living within a free public Wi-Fi hotspot, you can.

 Specifically, if you live within the Xfinity wifi hotspot of Comcast, follow these steps to register the MAC address of the router’s band that you want to use as the WAN source.
-You’ll get free broadband.
-For feal.
+You’ll get free broadband, for feal.